trettifjerde/gatsby34/src/hellos/en.md

     <span class="l">Vue</span>
     </div>

-I live in **Zadar, Croatia**, but I would gladly **move to another city** to join a team where people take pride in their work - and I would **give my absolute best to contribute**.
+I've been living in **Zadar, Croatia** since 2020, but I don't mind moving to another city to work on-site.
+My biggest wish right now is to join a team of people taking pride in their work, to learn from them and with them.
+I'd be thrilled if I could contribute to creating applications that **share knowledge**, **connect people** and **make everyday life a bit easier**.

 1.
     `I truly enjoy:`
     - making things work exactly as planned
-    - learning languages, both natural and programming ones
+    - solving all sorts of puzzles
     - figuring things out on my own
-    - brainstorming ideas with teammates
+    - learning languages, both natural and programming ones
     - refactoring
     - debugging
 1.
     `...as for these - well, not so much:`
-    - coming up with graphic design ideas (cheers to graphic designers!)
+    - developing design from scratch (cheers to graphic designers!)
-    - unit testing (cheers to testers, too)
+    - unit testing (cheers to testers!)

-Currently, I'm open to work, so don't hesitate to [contact me](/#backToTop)!
+If you want to see whether I'm a good fit for your team or you'd like to test my knowledge, don't hesitate to [contact me](/#backToTop)!